There will be no technical support for the EESS Platform from Monday, 23 December 2024 to Sunday, 5 January 2025.

 The current participating jurisdiction of the EESS can be found here.

-While the registration and certification databases was originally accessed on the ERAC website (www.erac.gov.au), all up-to-date information relating to the EESS can now be found on this website (www.eess.gov.au).
+While the registration and certification databases were originally accessed on the ERAC website (www.erac.gov.au), all up-to-date information relating to the EESS can now be found on this website (www.eess.gov.au).The EESS is supported by one platform.
+For Equipment Certification, Responsible Supplier and Equipment Registration click here to access.